USFWS/secas/content/blog/draft/2026-07-22-Mid-year-update-for-SECAS-Steering-Committee.md

 <!--more-->

-Staff recently put together this mid-year update at the request of our Steering Committee.
+Staff recently put together this mid-year update at the request of our [Executive Steering Committee](/committees/).
 It summarizes recent accomplishments, ongoing work, and future directions for the partnership. [>>Check out the pdf](/pdf/2026_MidYear_Accomplishments_Final_sm.pdf)!

 Highlights include:
 - Reconvening working groups and reinvigorating governance